Dust-Enshrouded AGN can Dominate Host-Galaxy-Scale Cold-Dust Emission: Discussion

-\jm{Although the current consensus is that star formation dominates cold-dust emission at $\lambda \ga 100 \micron$ (see Section \ref{sec:intro}), some empirical studies have suggested that AGN play an importnat role in powering dust emission even at these wavelengths \citep[e.g.,][]{Sanders1996}.
-For example,} \cite{Symeonidis2016}, \citet{Symeonidis2017} and \citet{Symeonidis2018} show that optical through sub-mm emission in $z<0.18$ QSOs and $z\sim1-2$ \jm{extremely luminous IR galaxies} can be dominated by AGN-heated dust out to kpc scales in the host galaxy. \jm{To fit a library of empirically-derived IR AGN SEDs, \cite{Kirkpatrick2012} and \cite{Kirkpatrick2015} require an $\sim80-90$ K dust component, which they attribute to AGN heating of the dust.} Given that the amount of obscuration in luminous quasars correlates with cold dust emission (e.g., \citealt{Page2004,Page2011,Chen2015}), far-IR fluxes contaminated by buried AGN may be a systematic source of uncertainty when measuring star formation rates in galaxies lacking an AGN classification. \jm{As we show in Table \ref{tab:tab1}, \lir\ and $\mathrm{L_{FIR}}$ can be boosted by factors of $\sim10$ and $\sim7$ respectively by AGN-powered cold dust emission.
-This could lead to overestimates of IR SFRs by a factor of $\sim2-3$ on average for the most extreme cases of AGN-heated dust at $z\lesssim3$ in galaxies with high \ledd\ and \lagnbol/\lsfbol$>1$. }
+Although the current consensus is that star formation dominates cold-dust emission at $\lambda \ga 100 \micron$ (see Section \ref{sec:intro}), some empirical studies have suggested that AGN play an important role in powering dust emission even at these wavelengths \citep[e.g.,][]{Sanders1996}.
+For example, \cite{Symeonidis2016}, \citet{Symeonidis2017} and \citet{Symeonidis2018} show that optical through sub-mm emission in $z<0.18$ QSOs and $z\sim1-2$ extremely luminous IR galaxies can be dominated by AGN-heated dust out to kpc scales in the host galaxy; however, the degree of contribution by AGN to \lir\ for spatially unresolved systems can depend on assumptions made during SED modeling.
+Different methods find opposite conclusions based on the shape of the input AGN template SED in the FIR, as demonstrated in \cite{Stanley2017}, who find negligible AGN contribution to sub-mm flux densities for $z\lesssim0.5$ QSOs.
+For the simulations presented in this work, \lir\ and $\mathrm{L_{FIR}}$ can be boosted at maximum by factors of $\sim10$ and $\sim7$, respectively, by AGN-powered cold dust emission (Table \ref{tab:tab1}), which lends qualitative support to observational results favoring higher AGN contributions to FIR/sub-mm fluxes.
+This effect may lead to overestimates of IR-derived SFRs by a factor of $\sim2-3$ on average for the most extreme cases of AGN-heated dust at $z\lesssim3$ in galaxies with high \ledd\ and \lagnbol/\lsfbol$>1$.
+Spectroscopic SFR diagnostics that do not depend on dust heating (e.g., [Ne\,II], [Ne\,III]) are better suited for measuring accurate SFRs in such cases (e.g., \citealt{Ho2007}); however, these lines can still suffer from significant attenuation in the mid-IR in extremely obscured cases \citep{Smith2007}.